sarugaku/pent/README.rst

 ``run``, ``check``, ``graph``, and ``clean`` are identical to their Pipenv counterparts (Pent simply calls them).

-``shell`` works a little better than Pipenv’s because Pent try to detect your current shell instead of depending on the ``SHELL`` variable, and does not guess if it cannot make a decision.
+``shell`` works a little better than Pipenv’s because Pent detects your currently-running shell, instead of depending on the ``SHELL`` environment variable, and does not guess if it cannot make a decision.
 It also only uses the “fancy” shell, no matter what platform you’re on, and whether you set the environment variable ``PIPENV_SHELL_FANCY`` or not.

 ``where`` works as a combination of ``pipenv --where`` and ``pipenv --venv``.